-Torpedo grass (Panicum repens) is a perennial that can reach up to 3 ft.
-(1 m) tall, with long creeping rhizomes, and torpedo-like tips.
+Torpedograss (Panicum repens) is a perennial that can reach up to 3 ft.
+(1 m) tall, with long creeping rhizomes (horizontal underground stems), and torpedo-like rhizome tips.
 The leaves are flat or rolled, 10 in.
 (26 cm) long, 0.3 in.
 (5.3 mm) wide, with a white waxy covering.
-Leaf sheaths can be glabrous or hairy with a membranous ligule covered by short hairs.
-Flowering occurs nearly year round.
-When mature and fertile the lemma palea are yellow or stramineous.
+Leaf sheaths can be glabrous or hairy with a ligule (part of leaf located at the junction of the blade and sheath) covered by short hairs.
+Flowering occurs nearly year-round.
+When mature and fertile the florets are yellow or straw-colored.

-Torpedo grass was first collected in 1876 in Alabama, but is believed to have been introduced to the United States first in Louisiana.
+Torpedograss was first documented in the US in 1876 in Alabama but it is believed to have been introduced to the United States earlier in Louisiana.
 This type of grass was used for agriculture because cattle did not trample it as easily due to its structure.

 Native Origin: Africa and Eurasia

 Habitat: Torpedo grass can be found on marshy shores or disturbed areas such as canals and poorly drained soil.
 Torpedo grass has no tolerance for cold weather and will die off following a frost thus limiting the possible range to the southern United States.

 U.S. Present: AL, CA, FL, HI, LA, MS, NC, SC, TX

 Chemical: Herbicide can be effective for controlling torpedograss in some situations.
 Glyphosate has proven effective for treating torpedograss above the water line but ineffective on plants growing in the water.